How to DIY tune a HW77K spring airgun: Part 2

-If you have followed Part 1 of Tuning your air rifle, you should by now have your Weihrauch HW77K or another air rifle completely stripped down with the exception of the trigger group that remains assembled.
+If you have followed Part 1 of Tuning a Weihrauch HW77K air rifle at home, you should by now have your Weihrauch HW77K or another air rifle completely stripped down with the exception of the trigger group that remains assembled.

 At this point, we need to de-grease the entire collection of air rifle parts, inspect them for wear and damage and replace anything as a result.
 You will need to carefully prise the piston seal off if you are going to keep it, however, if you are going to replace it then you can cut it off.